bob1631/Kay-the-ChatBot/README.md

 # Kay-the-ChatBot version 1.1

 its the same run the .py file. (read all the TXT files please) version 1.1 (the response update)
+# How to open kay on Linux

+use the terminal -

+cd /path/to/kay

+python3 "kay version 1.1.py"

+say goodbye or bye or press ctrl + C to exit